Square-face/To-Do/README.md

 2. Create a virtual environment. run `python -m venv To-Do`

 3. Start your virtual environment.
-   1. If you are using CMD, run `To-Do/Scripts/activate`
+   1. If you are using Windows CMD, run `To-Do/Scripts/activate`
    2. If you are using Bash, run `source To-Do/bin/activate`
    3. find a full list of commands [here](https://docs.python.org/3/library/venv.html)